A Turramurra Vet Article

 Dog walking is allowed and can be incorporated into your exercise regime during COVID-19.

 Leash training is vital so that your puppy can walked outside safely and enjoy the outdoors.
 There are some great resources online to help teach your dog to walk on a lead such as the Dr Sophia Yin YouTube Channel.

-If you prefer one-on-one sessions to discuss a particularly behaviour challenge, then dog behaviour consultations can be arranged remotely via video link with our behaviourist, Katie Bedrossian by phoning (02) 9988-0198.
+If you prefer one-on-one sessions to discuss a particularly behaviour challenge, then dog behaviour consultations can be arranged remotely via Zoom with our behaviourist, Katie Bedrossian, by phoning (02) 9988-0198.